 Prognosis for Recovering from Cocaine Addiction

 Although it can be difficult to recover from any addiction and relapse can occur, recovery is possible.
 In fact, patients can achieve long-term sobriety with the right treatment and support.

 In addition to undergoing detox, participating in psychological counseling, and attending support groups, here is another tip that can help people avoid returning to cocaine use.

 - People in recovery should avoid the people and places that are related to their past cocaine use.
 All of these things can serve as a reminder of cocaine use and potentially trigger a relapse.
-Avoidance is much easier than resisting temptation in the moment.
+Avoidance is much easier than resisting temptation at the moment.

-Seeking treatment for a cocaine addiction can help individuals improve their physical and psychological health as well as the quality of their lives.
+Seeking treatment for cocaine addiction can help individuals improve their physical and psychological health as well as the quality of their lives.
 While the symptoms of cocaine withdrawal are primarily psychological, they can still be very unpleasant.
 However, with the proper treatment, they can be managed and will generally disappear within seven to 10 days.
 Approximately a week of discomfort is worth a lifetime of sobriety.